 The most obvious problem that can be visibly identified is the hind legs.
 When the transition is problematic, the hind legs literally get left behind.
 The striding is short and the legs seem to be stuck together, causing an imbalance that then gets transmitted to the front end.
 The horse "falls to the forehand".

-Although we rely on our hands too much and initiate all movements from the horse's mouth, there are many alternate aids we can go to, especially for a downward transition.
+There are many alternate aids we can go to, especially for a downward transition.
 Here are three steps to develop a balanced trot-walk transition with minimal rein pressure:

 Several steps before you want to do the downward transition, do three of four half-halts.
 IN the rhythm of the trot, use a light leg aid to encourage the horse to reach further underneath the body with his hind legs.
 Then go like this: half-halt, half-halt, half-halt.
 The half-halt comes mainly from your back and seat, followed by light squeezes from your already closed hands.
 Brace your lower back and seat against the trot movement.
 If you are posting in your trot, do the bracing when you sit in the saddle.